sparkflows/sparkflows-docs/docs/mlops/admin-guide/influx-db/influx-db-install.rst

 The superuser, organization, bucket, and access token have been created.
 In addition, the influx command creates a new server configuration object and stores it into the active config named myinfluxdb.

+..
+Note:: You can define as many configs as you want to work with multiple InfluxDB2 servers easily.
+The configuration objects are stored locally in the $HOME/.influxdbv2/configs file on your computer.
+To list all available server configurations use the command influx config ls.

 Grafana and InfluxDB connection setup
 +++++